-Faculty Academic Advisors
+Academic Advisors

-Faculty advisors are assigned to each student upon admission to the program.
-A student is expected to meet with his/her advisor a minimum of twice per semester to discuss grades, academic plans or problems, course changes, etc. The meeting may be face-to-face, by e-mail, or by telephone.
+Advisors are assigned to each student upon admission to the program.
+A student is expected to meet with his/her advisor a minimum of twice per semester to discuss grades, academic plans or problems, course changes, etc. The meeting may be face-to-face, by e-mail, by telephone or by Zoom.
 The student or the advisor has the right to initiate a change in the advising assignment.
 Students are encouraged to confer with advisors as academic problems, conflicts, or concerns arise.